Immediate and long-term responses to tectonic hazards

 Immediate responses to tectonic hazards

-Immediate responses are the assistance and aid given within the hours and days following a disaster.
+Immediate responses refer to the assistance and aid provided within the hours and days following a disaster.
 Immediate responses to tectonic hazards include:

 • Issuing warnings – this can follow volcanic eruptions when activity is likely to continue.
 It can also occur after a major earthquake due to the risk of aftershocks.